 Taking breaks in grad school is essential, but it can also be challenging.
 You may know that you can’t just work 24 hours a day, every day, but you can often still feel like you should.
 You may know that your body needs rest and your mind needs recharging, but fitting that into your schedule can feel impossible.
+You may know that burying yourself in work to avoid thinking about stressful things isn’t a long-term solution, but it’s pretty appealing right now.

 “Taking a break” doesn’t have to take a long time.
 While we should all do our best to take extended, vacation-length breaks from time to time, we shouldn’t put off rest until then.
 Try to carve out and claim time regularly and at a variety of scales.
 Here are some tips and strategies for making the most of a break, however long it is.